 Think about care in two timeframes:

 Map out options for both.
-Include contact info, rates (if applicable), and preferences for who should be prioritized.
+Include contact information, rates (if applicable), and preferences for who should be prioritized.

 7. Hold a “What If” Conversation